NEXQ-Srl/Web-Viewer-JSON-Logging/README.md

   - Static file serving for the React frontend
   - Comprehensive audit and analytics capabilities

+- **Deployment**: Multi-stage Docker build that compiles both client and server components into a single production-ready container

 ## 🚀 Getting Started

 ### Prerequisites